-If you're on the hunt for new digs, you know how hard it can be to find a bargain.
-So what does the low-end pricing on a rental in San Diego look like these days — and what might you get for your money?
+Finding a good deal can be a challenge if you're on the hunt for an apartment on a budget.
+So what does the low-end rent on a rental in San Diego look like these days — and what might you get for the price?

 Take a look at the cheapest listings available right now, below.
 (Note: Prices and availability are subject to change.)